Homemade Teriyaki Sauce is easy to make and so versatile that you’ll fall in love with its bold flavors!

 - Honey – this gives the sauce a touch of sweetness

-- Ginger and Garlic – both bring big flavor to the sauce
+- Ginger and Garlic – both bring big flavor to the sauce so don’t skip them!

-- Rice Wine Vinegar – the tartness helps to balance the sweetness
+- Rice Wine Vinegar – the tartness helps to balance the sweetness (in a pinch you can use white vinegar)

-How to make Teriyaki Sauce
+How to make Teriyaki Sauce and Teriyaki Marinade:

 Turning the marinade into a sauce is easy.
-Adding extra cornstarch and cooking the mixture a little longer will create a thicker consistency which makes it a sauce rather than a marinade.
+Adding cornstarch and cooking the mixture a little longer will create a thicker consistency which makes it a sauce rather than a marinade.
 It’s just that simple!

-Here are the easy steps
+Here are the step by steps:

 - In a sauce pan, whisk together the soy sauce, brown sugar, honey, ginger, garlic, rice vinegar and sesame oil and blend together